About the Stiffness of Sandwich Structures

 Thus, the total deflection at the tip of the beam becomes:

-And there, in this last equation, we expose the true behavior of sandwich structures with respect to out of plane loading.
-Of course, the final equations will vary greatly as a result of the actual problem’s boundary conditions, but the general idea is that three parameters can be altered to increase the flexural rigidity of a sandwich panel:
+Of course, the final equations will vary greatly as a result of the actual problem’s boundary conditions, but the general idea is that three parameters can be altered to increase the flexural rigidity of a sandwich panel.
+These are:

-• Core Height
+• Core height

-• Core Transverse shear stiffness
+• Core transverse shear stiffness

-• Facesheets’ thickness
+• Facesheet thickness

-Increasing the facesheets’ thickness is the least effective method of achieving a rigid sandwich (not the mention the cost involved, especially when dealing with composites).
-In practicality, the optimal sandwich structure will be a judicious combination of core thickness and core stiffness.
+Increasing facesheet thickness is the least effective method of achieving a rigid sandwich (not to mention the cost involved, especially when dealing with composites).

-This exercise also highlights the importance of correctly inputting the core transverse shear stiffness values when performing a finite element analysis, allowing the software to estimate deflections adequately.
 Finally, one should always take great care in ensuring that the core transverse shear effects are taken into account when performing buckling analysis of sandwich panels.
-This will be further explored in a future tip and trick.
+Read more about approaches to laminate buckling.

 Subscribe to our newsletter